spacey-cadet/webcamapi/README.md

                 }
             ]
     } ````
-    Specify how the modules are going to be transpliled.
+    Specify how the modules are going to be transpliled.  <br>
-    Babel-loader wil transpile react code(JSX) and ECMASript JS into native Javascript.
+    Babel-loader wil transpile react code(JSX) and ECMASript JS into native Javascript. <br>
-    Use the css-loader to tranf=pile newer css syntax to older css syntax.
+    Use the css-loader to tranf=pile newer css syntax to older css syntax.<br>
-    Add images and Icons into the build as assets/resources
+    Add images and Icons into the build as assets/resources<br>

 ````  plugins: [
         new HtmlWebpackPlugin({